Wanli-HE/Plaspline/README.md

 # plasmid-pipeline

 # Introduction
 Nowadays, Numerous tools are developed based on different strategies for detecting plasmid from metagenome.
 Apparently, all of them have merits, but the demerits are also non-negligible.
 Thus, how to estimate them and how to combine the advantages of these tools are necessary.
-Besides, it is lack of a proven, systematic, and comprehensive workflow for theses multiple preprocessing and analytical steps, which are not only including detecting plasmid, but also including significant downstream analysis of plasmid (includes quality control, assembly, circular/linear plasmids isolation, circular/linear plasmids genome verification and classification, and plasmids-relative-genes analysis).
+Besides, it is lack of a proven, systematic, and comprehensive workflow for theses multiple preprocessing and analytical steps, which are not only including detecting plasmid, but also including significant downstream analysis of plasmid.

 we are benchmarking these tools and strategies, building up *Plaspline* based on the benchmarked tools, which is trying to combine the advantages of tools for a better result of detecting plasmid.
-Moreover, multiple downstream analysis is also added into this workflow, which aims to get a comprehensive analysis of plasmid, both in gene and plasmid community level.
+Moreover, multiple downstream analysis is also added into this workflow includes quality control, assembly, circular/linear plasmids isolation, circular/linear plasmids genome verification and classification, and plasmids-relative-genes analysis, which aims to get a comprehensive analysis of plasmid, both in gene and plasmid community level.

 # Requirements